 A team at work fixing or cleaning Qingyun Temple in Dashe.

 After coming down from the reservoir I saw little of interest until arriving in Dashe, deeper into Kaohsiung.
-Here was a town that intimated a sense of history, though light was fading fast and I did not enjoy many good photo opportunities.
-The only one I’ve shared here is of a team cleaning or fixing the rooftop of Qīngyún Temple (青雲宮), built in 1697.
+Here was a town that intimated a sense of history, though light was fading fast and conditions for photography quickly worsened.
+The only one I’ve shared here is of a team cleaning or fixing the rooftop of Qīngyún Temple (青雲宮), established in 1697.

 This highway leading south through Kaohsiung was lined with sleazy businesses like this one.